I had really thought that I had shared all of my thoughts with you about getting back in charge of your business and your life.

 - And the piece that I thought was the last step in the process: Designing Your Time Bucket Puzzle in order to effectively schedule your days.

 But I recently realized that creating an ideal schedule is really just that, an ideal.
-Real life has a way of disturbing even the best laid plans.
+Real life has a way of disrupting even the best laid plans.

 So when your lovely plans for the day get all messed up, how can you respond without beating yourself up and possibly giving up in despair of ever gaining control of your schedule and your life?